Refreshing the Mailbox Garden

 However, this garden area was desperately in need of some attention.
 I also needed to start relocating some flowers from our butterfly garden so we can raise that garden bed up.
 One problem we’ve always faced with this garden is the lack of soil.
 We’ve added layers of soil and mulch periodically but it just seemed like every year we need to add more.

 Another eye sore for me was the tube edging we had used; it just wasn’t giving me the look I had hoped for.
 So this year we decided to not only make it larger but also add a budget friendly freeform rock border (all rocks came from our back yard).
-Having a border is important because it helps keep my husband from chopping down the flowers with the weed whacker!
+Having a border is important because it helps to keep my husband from chopping down the flowers with the weed whacker!

 Goals for Mailbox Garden Refresh